Instabug/Instabug-Cordova/README.md

 You can change the invocation event with any of the following: `'button'`, `'screenshot'`, `'swipe'`, or `'shake'`.

-⚠️ TypeScript users, make sure you declare cordova at the beginning of your App TS class:
+⚠️  TypeScript users, make sure you declare `cordova` at the beginning of your app class (app.component.ts):

 	declare let cordova: any;